oligoform/oxid-bootstrap-theme/README.md

-# Bootstrap theme for OXID eShop

-Currently just WIP
+# Project does not have any releases, it is just work in progress